 Remembering that good questions are clear, concise, relevant, purposeful and thoughtful.
 Even better if they are sequenced and adapted to the level of the group.

-So now you know what type of questions to avoid on your programmes and if you are interested in learning more about questions – go back and listen to episode 4, episode 10, episode 15 and episode 36 on this subject.
-I told you it was a favourite of mine!
+So now you know what type of questions to avoid on your programmes and if you are interested in learning more about questions, here are some other resources:

-Sign up for my weekly dose of carefully-curated inspiration The TM Weekly
+Sign up for my weekly dose of carefully-curated inspiration Curated newsletter